Aesfrost/ZPIC_OmpSs2/README.md

 - Parallelism based on tasks and data dependencies (OmpSs-2)
 - No taskwait (or synchronism) between iterations of the simulation (OmpSs-2)
 - The OpenAcc kernels are integrated into OmpSs tasks
-- Hybrid structure for the particles (Structure of Arrays (SoA) for GPUs and Array of Structure (AoS) for CPU)
+- Hybrid structure for the particles (Structure of Arrays (SoA) for GPU and Array of Structure (AoS) for CPU)
 - Manual allocation of regions to be execute in the GPU (based on a percentage of the total number of regions)
 - Bucket Sort every 15 iterations

 ### OpenAcc:
 - Based on the serial version
-- Almost all computation are done in the GPU
+- All computation are done in the GPU
 - Particles use a Structure of Array (SoA) to improve GPU performance
 - Bucket Sort every 15 iterations